PrinciplesofRobotAutonomy/AA274A_HW1/README.md

 ```bash
 bash make_submission.sh
 ```
-and submit `hw1.zip` genereated in the root of this repo.
+and submit `hw1.zip` generated in the root of this repo.